2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 Trailer

 I do wish that the skids came up higher.
-Since they are only at a slight "v" shape and only come up a couple inches to the side of the pontoon, I have seen the boat slipping on the skids between getting it on the trailer and when we pull up the ramp to strap down the transom straps and trailer straps.
+Since they are only at a slight V shape and only come up a couple of inches to the side of the pontoon, I have seen the boat slipping on the skids between getting it on the trailer and when we pull up the ramp to strap down the transom straps and trailer straps.
 If the skids were taller, I think this would be eliminated.

-While I think the trailer for this boat is nicely built, it does make me wonder why no manufacturers are building in more convenient ways to load boats like the easy loader.
+While I think the trailer for this boat is nicely built, it does make me wonder why no manufacturers are building more convenient ways to load boats like the easy loader.

 Seems like the cost would be minimal compared to a $30,000 boat, and the differentiation would make it a nice advertising point for the manufacturers.
 I'm sure this is available as an add-on, but another point is that my boat didn't come with a spare tire.
 Bummer.